impuremaths/impuremaths.github.io/_posts/2020-02-22-why-trade-stock-options.md

 You might be a typical investor with a typical risk-averse profile.
 In that case, you would be just as willing to buy an option as to sell one, and so you may as well do neither.
 However, diversification is an alternative means by which to reduce risk.

-The options market may be viewed as one tangible way to monetize the effort and capital required to diversify your financial portfolio.
+The options market may be viewed as a way to monetize excess de-risking, for those who have the necessary capital and are willing to expend the effort.
+(The fact that effective diversification requires large amounts of capital is another manifestation of a market inefficiency, though this is less pronounced as brokerages offer fractional shares.)